OXID-eSales/oxideshop-user-documentation/releases/releases-2019/oxid-eshop-614.rst

 Changes from the previous version of the OXID eShop component can be viewed in the Community Edition repository on GitHub: https://github.com/OXID-eSales/oxideshop_ce/compare/v6.3.3...v6.3.5.
 Switch to the :guilabel:`Files changed` tab to see the list of all changed files.

 ..
-Intern: oxbaip, Status: transL
+Intern: oxbair, Status: transL